Settorezero/Supplino/README.md

 We've designed 2 different enclosures.
 They're both based on the [Ultimate Box Maker](https://www.thingiverse.com/thing:1264391) by "HeartMan" on Thingiverse and are made for modules we used and listed in the "required parts" paragraph.

 You can download and customize the original enclosure project from Thingiverse if you want to make your own enclosure.
 See [/cad/stl folder](/cad/stl) for further informations on provided STLs to be 3Dprinted.

+In the part list are listed 2 protoboards to be used with the Enclosure Variant1 : The 50x70 one will house connectors, LM2596 buck converter, Arduino Nano and components.
+The 30x70 protoboard will house the level shifter and the display.

 ### Schematic